Fiserv/zelle-turnkey-solutions/docs/version-history/iOS/ZelleSDK_V_1.4.4.md

 # Release Notes

-April 03 2022
+February 27 2023

-## v1.0.0 (api version)
+## v1.4.4 (api version)

 ## What's New

-- Something new that was added or introduced like a documents or a services.
-[Possible link to the doc](?path=/docs/getting-started.md)

-## Enhancements

-- Description of an improvement or a change
+- ZelleSDK creates instances of objects which is retained in memory even after ZelleSDK is killed/logged out.
+To avoid this, ZelleSDK creates weak references between objects so that objects gets released once ZelleSDK is killed/logged out.

 ## Fixed

-- github issue that was fixed.
-[Possible github issue link ](https://github.com/Fiserv/Support/issues)
+- Memory leak that was fixed.

-## Known Issues

-- persistent issue that's not fixed.

-## Deprecated
+## Build

-- regarded as obsolete and best avoided

-March 17 2022